gsiems/tranquillus/doc/Routes.md

 are either slow retrieving the data or that return large amounts of data.

-* **database:** For database queries, the *connections* label from the application configuration file that indicates the database connection to use for retrieving the routes data.
+* **database:** For database queries.
+Optional.
+The *connections* label from the application configuration file that indicates the database connection to use for retrieving the routes data.
 If no database is specified then the default database will be used.

 * **with:** For database queries.
 Optional.
 Defines the CTE "WITH" clause to use in creating the database query.